metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_kubevirt_machine_template_v1alpha1_manifest.md

 Required:

 - `path` (String) The path to HostDisk image located on the cluster
-- `type` (String) Contains information if disk.img exists or should be created allowed options are 'Disk' and 'DiskOrCreate'
+- `type` (String) Contains information if disk.img exists or should be createdallowed options are 'Disk' and 'DiskOrCreate'

 Optional: